You are here

 Permission is not granted in advance for submission of a late application.
 Late applications are accepted only in extenuating circumstances.
 If an application is submitted late, a cover letter explaining the reasons for the delay must be included with the signed, completed application.
 Late applications are evaluated on an individual basis considering the reasons provided.
 Contacting the Division of Receipt and Referral in advance will not influence the acceptance of a late application.
 See NIH Guide Notice dated December 17, 2014 - NIH Policy on Late Submission of Grant Applications.

 Experiencing system issues with a federal system like ASSIST, Grants.gov, the System for Award Management (SAM), or NIH's eRA Commons that you believe threaten your ability to submit on time?
 NIH will not penalize applicants who experience confirmed system issues with federal systems that are beyond their control.
-However, you MUST follow our Guidelines for Applicants Experiencing System Issues.
+However, you MUST follow our guidelines for applicants Dealing with System Issues.
 See NOT-OD-13-054.

 An alternative submission policy is available for certain applications submitted listing as PD/PI individuals serving as appointed members of NIH chartered standing study sections, NIH Boards of Scientific Counselors, NIH Advisory Boards or Councils, NIH Program Advisory Committees, and/or peer reviewers who have served as regular or temporary members six times in 18 months.
 This policy applies to R01, R21, and R34 applications that would normally be received on standard application submission dates (not special receipt dates).
 See Continuous Submission.